 1. TNWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area: TNWs: # linear feet # width (ft), Or, # acres.
 Wetlands adjacent to TNWs: # acres.
-2. RPWs that flow directly or indirectly into TNWs.
-Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: Click here to enter text.
-Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs. □ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Click here to enter text. □ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: Click here to enter text.
 Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: # linear feet # width (ft).
 Other non-wetland waters: # acres.
 Identify type(s) of waters: Click here to enter text.

-3. Nor Wa Ws that flow directly or indirectly into TNWs. terbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a W is jurisdictional.
+3. Non-RPWs 8 that flow directly or indirectly into TNWs.
+Cl Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Pro vide estimates for jurisdictional waters within the review area (check all that apply): Γ Tributary waters: # linear feet # width (ft). П Other non-wetland waters: # acres.
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: # linear feet # width (ft).
+Other non-wetland waters: # acres.
 Identify type(s) of waters: Click here to enter text.
-4. We Is directly abutting an RPW that flow directly or indirectly into TNWs. tlands directly abut RPW and thus are jurisdictional as adjacent wetlands. , , Wetlands directly abutting an RPW where tributaries typically flow year-round.
+4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs. □ Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. □ Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: Click here to enter text.
-Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: Click here to enter text. □ Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: Click here to enter text.
-Pro vide acreage estimates for jurisdictional wetlands in the review area: # acres.
-5. Wet We adja Is adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. tlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are accent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
-Data porting this conclusion is provided at Section III.C.
-Prov vide a acreage estimates for jurisdictional wetlands in the review area: # acres.
-6. Wet We and Is adjacent to non-RPWs that flow directly or indirectly into TNWs.
-Itlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
-Data supporting conclusion is provided at Section III.C.
-Prov vide e estimates for jurisdictional wetlands in the review area: # acres.
-7. gen dments of jurisdictional waters.
-9 eral rule, the impoundment of a jurisdictional tributary remains jurisdictional. nonstrate that impoundment was created from "waters of the U.S.," or , nonstrate that water meets the criteria for one of the categories presented above (1-6), or nonstrate that water is isolated with a nexus to commerce (see E below). Е. OR AL DES L TH ED TRU AT A [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION ICTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK APPLY): 10 e or could be used by interstate or foreign travelers for recreational or other purposes. ch fish or shellfish are or could be taken and sold in interstate or foreign commerce. e or could be used for industrial purposes by industries in interstate commerce. sisolated waters.
-Explain: Click here to enter text.
-Oth er fac tors, Explain: Click here to enter text.
-Ide ntify wate r body and summarize rationale supporting determination: Click here to enter text.
-Pro ates for jurisdictional waters in the review area (check all that apply): v waters: # linear feet # width (ft). Г Othe er no n-wetland waters: # acres. ] [dent ify type(s) of waters: Click here to enter text. П Wet lands x: # acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: # acres.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into significant nexus with a TNW are jurisidictional.
+Data supporting this conclusion is provided at Section III.C.

+□ Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a

-^{}See Footnote # 3.
+8See Footnote # 3.